Instant Pot Carrot Soup with Ginger

 It’s cozy, restorative, and I’ve been relishing having a big bowl every day for lunch.
 No matter how far the mercury dips (or since I don’t own an actual, old-school thermometer with mercury, no matter how low the “feels like” temperature my weather app displays), recipes like this carrot ginger soup fortify my body and soul alike.

-Vegan and vegetable-based soups like this Instant Pot Carrot Soup with Ginger are also ideal if you need a bit of a reset (ME!).
+Vegan and vegetable-based soups like this Instant Pot Carrot Soup with Ginger (or this Potato Leek Soup) are also ideal if you need a bit of a reset (ME!).

 Between spending a week in St. Louis cooking and photographing 50 (!!) recipes for my upcoming cookbook (announcement details here; first behind the scenes recipe development post here), a week in Mexico, and Ben and my recent trip to Vail, healthy soups that satisfy my appetite and provide a wealth of vegetables are most welcome.